Here’s the thing: staying glued to news programs can overwhelm you, release stress hormones, and cause insomnia, worry, and unnecessary anxiety.

-As we become accustomed to these new events and our new temporary lifestyle, let’s put ourselves on our own to-do list.
+As we become accustomed to these new events and our new temporary lifestyle, let’s put ourselves on our own to-do lists.
 Make yourself a priority too.
 Remember, airlines always tell us to put on our own oxygen masks before assisting others.
 There’s a reason for that: you’re not going to be of any use to anyone if you don’t take care of yourself first.

-Stay well, and, stay healthy my friends.
+Stay well and stay healthy, my friends.

 Conscious awareness: Be aware and make conscious choices before acting.
 Self-awareness releases us from making impulsive and potentially damaging decisions.
 Learn about setting boundaries